gmetrixr/docs/gmetri-docs/docs/03_features/03_scorm/02_embed-a-scorm-package-in-a-gmetri-experience.md

 ---
-sidebar_label: 'Embed a SCORM package in a GMetri experience' #Name in sidebar
+sidebar_label: 'Embed a SCORM package in a GMetri experience'
-#TODO :1.ADD image for line 12
+sidebar_position: 2
 ---

 # Embed a SCORM package in a GMetri experience

-## Description

 Once you create an [experience](https://docs.gmetri.com/Features/Create/experiences/) on the GMetri platform, you can embed an external SCORM package inside the experience.